Mazhar905/scrapegoogleplaces/README.md

     python3 main_data_maps.py
     ```

-Then, question will appear, which are necessary to run the script:
+Then, question will appear, which are necessary to run script:

 1. You need to specify where is located the *.txt* file with the keywords to search.
 For example: *D:\Projects\canada\places.txt*